TomasRoj/OctopusLab-Library/README.md

 # OctopusLab-Library 🐙

-Arduino library for @octopusengine that makes it easier to work with pins on their boards 🎉🔥
+Arduino library for @octopusengine that makes it easier to work with pins on their boards 🎉🔥 Due to current non activity from octopuslab team and me, I am looking for someone who can help me devloping this library, maintain.
+If you are interested write me to BIO on my profile.
+Thanks.

 See readme(cz).md for instructions in Czech.